Solving Supply Chain Challenges with Deep-Tier Financing

 But it does not stop there.
 The introduction of tokenization will allow companies to tap new sources of financing once investors see the tokens as a tradeable and therefore investable asset class.
 At that point, supply chain finance suddenly becomes very interesting to the huge pool of institutional investors, such as pension funds and insurance companies, searching for the spread offered by this alternative asset class.
 Even though interest rates are forecast to rise in 2022, a credible new asset class in the form of supply chain tokens would be of interest to institutional investors, as evidenced by their rising allocations to private equity and private debt.

-As we enter 2022 there are start-ups working on each aspect of this solution.
+As we enter 2022 there are start-ups working on each aspect of a deep-tier supply chain finance solution.
 Analysts can already discern elements of this new approach in China, which is also leading the pack on the development of a Central Bank Digital Currency (CBDC).
 This is important because the development of CBDCs will make the management of the invoice token even more efficient.
 Payment in a CBDC can be self-executed on chain by the invoice smart contract, so reconciliation between the asset custody ledger and the cash ledger will no longer be necessary.
 These developments represent a genuine revolution in financial technology that will dramatically reduce the cost and accelerate both payment and settlement processing.

 First posted on Global Banking & Finance Review: